Users and Groups

 Configure 2-Factor authentication for any user account by clicking the user name at the top of the screen when logged in, then flipping the '2-Factor Authentication' switch:

 From here, use the QR code or manual setup link to configure your password manager of choice.
+Verify the code in the box at the bottom to confirm activation.
 Don't forget to copy the recovery code (click to copy)!
 Using the code in place of a one-time passcode will disable 2-factor authentication for that account.

 Note: 2-factor authentication is not available when using Single Sign-On, since the 3rd party identity provider handles all authentication.
 Plus, wouldn't that technically make it 3-factor authentication? 🤓